SanjinRosic/mojs/readme.md

 ## Intro

+Looking to enhance user experience on your site with unique effects and smooth animations?
+Introducing **Mo · js**!

-**Mojs** is a motion graphics tool belt for the web.
-A simple to add JavaScript library created by Oleg Solomka, **Mojs** is fast, retina ready, modular and open sourced.
-If looking to enhance user experience on your site with unique effects and smooth animations **Mojs** is the library for you.
-Gorgeous effects across all devices and a declarative Application Programming Interface (API) **Mojs** provides make you, the developer, feel like a master over your project.
+**Mo · js** is a simple to add collection of pre-written JavaScript code, or a library, created by Oleg Solomka.
+The library is fast, retina ready, modular and open sourced.
+Easy, declarative interface **Mo · js** provides make you, the developer, feel like a master over your project.
 Constantly refined by the dedicated community this “motion for the web” library can be customized per project and has excellent browser support.
-Go ahead and add a swirl, burst or a wave to your object or make it dance across the screen in the most natural way.
-Have your project draw users in by using **Mojs**.
+Go ahead and add a swirl, burst or a wave to your website object or make it dance across the screen in the most natural way.
+Have your project draw users in by using **Mo · js**.

 [![Sauce Test Status](https://saucelabs.com/browser-matrix/legomushroom.svg)](https://saucelabs.com/u/legomushroom)